-- I I (Incomplete) codes will be used when a student has not been able to complete required coursework due to lawful absences or other extenuating circumstances.
-I codes will be converted to an appropriate letter grade according to Implementation Procedures Section II.F.1. - N/A N/A (Not Available) codes will be used when transfer students (in-county or from out-of-county) are missing grades from one marking period and/or assessment grades.
-Courses with N/A codes will receive credit and will be calculated into the cumulative GPA.
+I - I (Incomplete) codes will be used when a student has not been able to complete required coursework due to excused absences or other extenuating circumstances.
+I codes will be converted to an appropriate letter grade according to Implementation Procedures Section II.D.1.

+N/A - N/A (Not Available) codes will be used when transfer students (incounty or from out-of-county) are missing grades from one marking period and/or assessment grades.
+High school credited courses with N/A codes will be calculated into the cumulative Grade Point Average (GPA).
 The final grade will be the average of the remaining quarters or assessment grades.
-N/A codes may also be used as a place holder for non-traditional courses until the marking period and/or assessment grades are recorded at the end of the semester.
+N/A codes may also be used as a placeholder for non-traditional courses until the marking period and/or assessment grades are recorded at the end of the semester.
 If an N/A code is needed for another reason, counselors should request permission from the Office of School Counseling.
+A student may not receive N/A codes in multiple quarters of the same course and still receive credit.